xebia/essentials/learn-a-new-language.md

 ---

 layout: card
 category: craftmanship

 ---

 Learn a new language every year.

 ---

-<p>Learning a new language teaches you new concepts that will
-      benefit you when programming in your main language.</p>
+Learning a new language teaches you new concepts that will benefit you when programming in your main language.

 ---

 ### Motivation